Nj-kol/Practice_Java/java-sort-algorithms/README.md

 * Donald Shell published the first version of this sort in 1959.
 Hence the name.
 * The algorithm does some preliminary work (Using gap values greater than 1),and then becomes Insertion sort
 * It is an *in-place* algorithm
 * Worst-case performance- O(N^2).The running time of Shellsort is heavily dependent on the gap sequence it uses.
-For many practical variants, determining their time complexity remains an open problem.
+For many practical variants, determining their time complexity remains an open problem
 * It is an unstable algorithm

 # Notes